Unsourced Random Access: A Comprehensive Survey: URA over GMAC

 In \cite{pac}, the authors modify the scheme in \cite{pradhan2020polar} by replacing the polar codes with polarization-adjusted convolutional (PAC) codes, with a slight performance improvement and reduced implementation complexity.
-Moreover, \cite{ahmadi2021random} improves the performance of the scheme in \cite{pradhan2020polar} by letting the users to randomly select a power level from a pre-defined set.
-This approach, called \textit{power diversity}, creates an artificial fading-like scenario, where the users with higher received power can be decoded first, and the ones with lower received power are decoded after SIC.
+The performance of the scheme in \cite{pradhan2020polar} is improved in \cite{ahmadi2021random} by allowing users to randomly select a power level from a predefined set.
+This approach, called \textit{power diversity}, creates an artificial fading-like scenario, where the users with higher power levels are decoded first with a high probability, and those with lower power levels are decoded next after SIC.
 This results in a performance improvement over \cite{pradhan2020polar} for $K_a \geq 150$.
-The authors of \cite{pradhan2021ldpc} replace the polar codes in \cite{pradhan2020polar} with LDPC codes to exploit the soft information produced by the belief propagation decoder to perform soft-input-soft-output (SISO) MMSE filtering.
-This approach improves the decoding performance since the information about the partially decoded codewords can be utilized, and it provides the best performance among the schemes based on random spreading.
+In \cite{han2021sparse}, the authors propose to encode the data as the Kronecker product of two-component codewords, and employ an iterative decoder based on bilinear generalized AMP to decompose the Kronecker product and a soft-in-soft-out decoder for the individual components.
+The authors in \cite{pradhan2021ldpc} replace the polar codes in \cite{pradhan2020polar} with LDPC codes to exploit the soft information produced by the belief propagation decoder to perform soft-input-soft-output (SISO) MMSE filtering.
+This approach enhances decoding performance by leveraging information from partially decoded codewords, resulting in the best performance among schemes based on random spreading.
+Moreover, enhanced spread spectrum ALOHA (E-SSA) \cite{herrero2008high}, an asynchronous RA protocol that combines ALOHA with direct sequence spread spectrum, is adapted for URA over GMAC in \cite{schiavone2024design}, where a wrap-around version of E-SSA is employed to adapt it for a synchronous URA setup.
+In a recent work, random spreading with higher order pulse amplitude modulation (PAM) such as 8-PAM or 16-PAM is studied in \cite{Dang2025Higher}.
+The authors propose an AMP-based solution combined with expectation maximization and multiple measurement vectors, demonstrating that their proposed solution can support up to 1100 active users.
+This is the highest number of supported users reported in the literature for URA over GMAC for the practical PUPE value of $\epsilon=0.05$.